JoJo Bromfield |

 Organizing Steward

-Rev. Richenda Fairhurst stepped into the world of climate organizing in 2015 when she began to walk alongside grassroots organizers from Columbia Riverkeeper, Sierra Club, and Earth Ministries in the effort to keep massive fossil fuel infrastructure out of Washington State.
+Rev. Richenda Fairhurst (she/her) stepped into the world of climate organizing in 2015 when she began to walk alongside grassroots organizers from Columbia Riverkeeper, Sierra Club, and Earth Ministries in the effort to keep massive fossil fuel infrastructure out of Washington State.
 She supported local efforts, and then attended, organized, and/or served as a mentor for multiple trainings through The Center for Earth Ethics at Union Seminary, the Climate Speakers Network, and The Climate Reality Project.
 Ordained in the United Methodist tradition, Rev. Fairhurst pastored churches in Washington and Oregon, served as a protest chaplain at the Occupy Wall Street encampment in NYC, went to Standing Rock, and gratefully received training as Keeper in the Tagish T’lingit Peacemaking Circle tradition.
 She currently serves on the Board of Ecumenical Ministries of Oregon, serving as Chair of the Creation Justice Committee and Oregon Interfaith Power and Light.
 Richenda founded Faiths4Future in 2020, and serves as a co-organizer for Faiths4Future and the Climate Café Multifaith, alongside her role at Circle Faith Future.
 At Circle Faith Future, Rev. Fairhurst acts in the role of Organizing Director and Steward of Creation.
 To see more about her, go to her LinkedIn Page.

 Organizing Steward

-Rev. Richenda Fairhurst stepped into the world of climate organizing in 2015 when she began to walk alongside grassroots organizers from Columbia Riverkeeper, Sierra Club, and Earth Ministries in the effort to keep massive fossil fuel infrastructure out of Washington State.
+Rev. Richenda Fairhurst (she/her) stepped into the world of climate organizing in 2015 when she began to walk alongside grassroots organizers from Columbia Riverkeeper, Sierra Club, and Earth Ministries in the effort to keep massive fossil fuel infrastructure out of Washington State.
 She supported local efforts, and then attended, organized, and/or served as a mentor for multiple trainings through The Center for Earth Ethics at Union Seminary, the Climate Speakers Network, and The Climate Reality Project.
 Ordained in the United Methodist tradition, Rev. Fairhurst pastored churches in Washington and Oregon, served as a protest chaplain at the Occupy Wall Street encampment in NYC, went to Standing Rock, and gratefully received training as Keeper in the Tagish T’lingit Peacemaking Circle tradition.
 She currently serves on the Board of Ecumenical Ministries of Oregon, serving as Chair of the Creation Justice Committee and Oregon Interfaith Power and Light.
 Richenda founded Faiths4Future in 2020, and serves as a co-organizer for Faiths4Future and the Climate Café Multifaith, alongside her role at Circle Faith Future.
 At Circle Faith Future, Rev. Fairhurst acts in the role of Organizing Director and Steward of Creation.
 To see more about her, go to her LinkedIn Page.

 Terri Jane Stewart